Top 8 Beaches Close to Orlando

 By Lauren Tjaden

-These beaches close to Orlando are listed from north to south.
+Beaches are listed from north to south.

 1. Daytona Beach

 This spirited city is famed for cars, racing, arts, culture and heritage.
 Tradition demands you roll down your car windows and cruise the hard-packed sands of its beach.
-Not only is it one of the closest beaches to Orlando, it's also one of the most popular.

 But you can do it all in Daytona: enjoy watersports, motorcycle racing, kart racing, deep sea fishing and golfing, plus world-class dining and shopping.